 Ancient Philosophy: A Companion to the Core Readings is designed as an approachable guide to the most important and influential works of ancient philosophy.
 The book begins with a brief overview of ancient Greek mythology and the pre-Socratic philosophers.
-It then examines a number of the most important works from Plato and Aristotle, including Euthyphro, Meno, Republic, the Categories, the Physics, and the Nicomachean Ethics, before concluding with a brief look at Hellenistic philosophy.
+It then examines a number of the most important works from Plato and Aristotle, including Euthyphro, Meno, Republic, the Categories, the Physics, and the Nicomachean Ethics, before concluding with a brief look at Hellenistic philosophy and the origins of Neoplatonism.
 Readers who might otherwise struggle with the original texts will find an exceedingly helpful guide in Stumpf’s clear explanations and analyses.
 Numerous diagrams and images are provided to aid in comprehension.

 “Andrew Stumpf’s Ancient Philosophy: A Companion to the Core Readings is a superb introductory text.
 Eminently clear and accessible, it provides judicious and balanced coverage of key thinkers and their systems.
 I would recommend it highly to any instructor developing a course in the field and to any student or interested layperson seeking a useful aid in self-study.” — Travis Dumsday, Concordia University of Edmonton